DrorMaor/talPYot/READ.md

 # Project Title

-Davening angle to Kosel from any named place on Earth.
+Davening angle to the Kosel from any named place on Earth.

 ## Description